pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_2/index.md

 mkdir glance && cd glance && curl -sL https://github.com/glanceapp/docker-compose-template/archive/refs/heads/main.tar.gz | tar -xzf - --strip-components 2
 ```

 Note that besides downloading the `docker-compose.yml` file, the command also downloads a  template dashboard to start with.

 Run the Glance docker image: `docker compose up -d` and  you should be able to see it at port 8080.

+### 4.2  Setup

-The whole dashboard is configurable via a single yaml file in `docker/glance/config/home.yml`.
-In the official config docs [here](https://github.com/glanceapp/glance/blob/main/docs/configuration.md) you have plenty of widgets easy to configure and make it your own.
+The whole dashboard is configurable via a single .yml file: `docker/glance/config/home.yml`.

+In the official config docs [here](https://github.com/glanceapp/glance/blob/main/docs/configuration.md#configuring-glance) you have plenty of widgets easy to configure and make it your own.

 {% faq(clickable=true, header="More apps ?") %}